Vale Inn & Brewery Tap

 The Park Tavern on Park Lane.
 It serves the same selection of great beers as well as ciders and Moravka

 Close to the Recreation Ground, Middlewood Way and the Macclesfield Canal, there are two beer gardens and a car park.
 Inside there is an open friendly feeling, a touch of the old pub remains with the original slate bar from the 80's and a taste of the new with a redesigned back bar.
 A real fire completes the comfort in winter.
-The public area has been refurbished in September 2011.

 The Vale Inn web site keeps a list of ales currently being served and an up to date menu can be printed off.